Romulo-Moraes/Romulo-Moraes/README.md

 ### My History to be a developer

-Since my 14 years of old i don't knew what i will do of my life, my city has two good school,

-one of technologies and another of engineer.
-I needed to choose one of these, but in a random day my cousin

-showed me some basics things about programming, like define variables in JS and logical decision with if/else

-(and some things about hacking), since this day i wanted work with technologies.
+Since my 14 years of old i don't knew what i will do of my life, my city has two good school, one of technologies and another of engineer.
+I needed to choose one of these, but in a random day my cousin showed me some basics things about programming, like define variables in JS and logical decision with if/else , since this day i wanted work with technologies.

 #